HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 - Kubernetes and kubectl version 1.17 or higher
 - Helm version 3.6.3 or higher
-- Redis version 6.0.5 or higher or PostgreSQL version 11.9 or higher
+- Redis version 6.0.5 or higher
+- PostgreSQL version 11.9 or higher

 This chart has been tested and confirmed to work with the [NGINX Ingress Controller](https://www.nginx.com/products/nginx-ingress-controller/) and [cert-manager](https://cert-manager.io/docs/).

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
 See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.